-In a divorce case that involves a business, how is support determined?
+2. In a divorce case that involves a business, how is support determined?
 I take your question as applying to both child support and/or alimony, which is also known as spousal support.
-In New Jersey alimony is addressed under the factors that are set forth under the alimony reform act.
-So, the first step would be to determine the standard of living of the marriage and we do that by disclosure of such things as a case information statement, which reflects the expenses of the parties monthly and separately if they have already separated.
+In New Jersey, alimony is addressed under the factors that are set forth under the Alimony Reform Act.
+The first step would be to determine the standard of living of the marriage and we do that by disclosure of such things as a case information statement, which reflects the expenses of the parties monthly and separately if they have already separated.
 The court looks at the needs of the supportive spouse and the ability of the supporting spouse to pay among other factors such as the duration of the marriage, the age of the parties and their respective physical health as well as other equitable factors.

-Let's switch to prenuptial agreements now.
+6. Let's switch to prenuptial agreements now.
 What should be included in a prenuptial agreement for a business owner?
 That's a great question.
 The prenuptial agreement is a contract between two people who are contemplating marriage and is effective upon the date of the marriage or civil union.
-The agreement should include all property of the parties including their business, real estate investments, retirement accounts or pensions and debts.
+The agreement should include all property of the parties including their business, real estate investments, retirement accounts or pensions, and debts.
 When I prepare a prenuptial agreement it is imperative that the agreement contain full disclosure.
-Therefore in a business I obtain the corporate and personal tax returns of the business owner.
-Now of course that may include a K1, Schedule C, whatever tax documentation is applicable.
-Parties do generally not obtain a forensic evaluation for a prenuptial agreement but a business owner generally has an idea of what his or her business would sell for.
+In a business, I obtain the corporate and personal tax returns of the business owner – which may include a K1, Schedule C, or whatever tax documentation is applicable.
+Parties do generally not obtain a forensic evaluation for a prenuptial agreement, but a business owner generally has an idea of what his or her business would sell for.
 I include that value but the parties confirm any agreement that they accept that stipulated value knowing that they waived their respective right to any formal forensic evaluation.